Making loose leaf tea does not have to be complicated - here is everything you might need to know about infusing our tea.

 Da Hong Pao

 For herbal teas the weight is much less of an issue because tannins are not present.
 They are so much easier to get right - more leaf will just make a stronger infusion not a bitter one.
 Use 1 - 3g of leaf depending on desired infusion strength.
 Speciality whole loose leafs such as Malawi Spearmint are deceptively light - and you may need more leaves than you think to reach a gram.
-Watch out though, Cornish Peppermint only needs a pinch (0.5g)!
+Watch out though, English Peppermint only needs a pinch (0.5g)!

 If you want to be extra precise, get a scale that does 0.1g increments - we use laboratory quality balances at Rare Tea headquarters.